rodneylab/deno/demos/deno-rust-wasm/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/rodneylab/deno/demos/deno-rust-wasm)

 Code from Rodney Lab
-<a aria-label="Open Rodney Lab blog post on trying out Deno fresh" href="https://rodneylab.com/deno-fresh-wasm/">Deno Fresh WASM blog post</a> in which we generate Base64 image placeholders from files to learn how to use Rsut WASM with Deno.
-If you have any questions, please drop a comment
+<a aria-label="Open Rodney Lab blog post on trying out Deno fresh" href="https://rodneylab.com/deno-fresh-wasm/">Deno
-at the bottom of that page.
+Fresh WASM blog post</a> in which we generate Base64 image placeholders from files to learn how to use Rust WASM with Deno.
+If you have any questions, please drop a comment at the bottom of that page.

 # Deno Rust WASM